rayje/ECvR/README.md

 	    --get <nodeId>                 Get a file from tahoe --filename <filename>          The name of the remote file --config <nodeId>              Set a tahoe configuration
-	    -s, --storage <size>           reserved_space
+	    --configAll                    Set a tahoe configuration on all nodes -s, --storage <size>           reserved_space
 	    -n, --needed <needed>          shares.needed
 	    -t, --total <total>            shares.total
 	    -p, --happy <happy>            shares.happy
+	    -x, --port <happy>             tub.port
-	    -l, --listConfig               Display the current config value --list <nodeIp>                List the files stored on the tahoe node
+	    -l, --listConfig               Display the current config value --list <nodeIp>                List the files stored on the tahoe node --create <node>                Creates a storage node, if not already created --createAll                    Create a storage node on all instances --deleteAll                    Delete all storage nodes from all instances --listAliases                  List aliases on all nodes
+	    --createAliases                Creates the tahoe alias on all nodes, if it does not exist

 ##### Kill